 - Once the file (or files) has been sent, click Done.

 Similarly, whenever someone else on the same local network attempts to AirDrop off some content, it will be up to you to decline or accept their request.
 This request will pop-up as a notification as well as inside the AirDrop window.

+Clicking “Accept” will give you the option to save to downloads or add to a specific folder such as Photos.
 All data that you receive to your Mac is automatically saved to your Downloads folder.

 Unable To See Other Devices

 You now know how to change the name of your device so that it’s not lost among the other devices when attempting an AirDrop.
 You even know how to do so on your Mac.
 But what happens when a device doesn’t show up in the AirDrop window?

 If you’re attempting to AirDrop content from one device but the recipient device’s name is nowhere to be found, what you should do first is ensure both devices have WiFi and Bluetooth turned on.
 You’ll also want to have both devices be within 30 feet (9 meters) of each other.